 All intra-group transactions, balances, income and expenses are eliminated in full upon consolidation.
-Total comprehensive income of subsidiary is attributed to the owners of the Company.

 Changes in the Group's ownership interests in subsidiary that do not result in the Group losing control over the subsidiary are accounted for as equity transactions.
 The carrying amounts of the interests of the Group and the non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiary.